 Beyond the software tools your employees use to do their work, how they work has shifted as well.
 As job functions grow more specialized, teams must shift between collaborative and independent work.
 In 2013 Gensler found that employees spent 54 percent of their time on work requiring individual focus, up from 48 percent in 2008.
 In addition, CNBC reported that 58% of high performance employees (HPEs) need more private spaces for problem solving, and 54% of HPEs find their open office environment "too distracting.”

 To empower employees to do their best work, office layouts should include spaces for individual work as well as team collaboration.
 Gone are the drab, beige cubicles of the 1990s and a one-design-fits all approach to the office space.
 Many modern offices now includes libraries for quiet focus, and large work tables, standup meeting areas, and white board walls to encourage collaboration.
-In addition, to cut down on the noise in open plan offices, companies are installing phone booths for calls and video chats.
-To simplify the scheduling of these spaces you can use software like Robin, which makes it easy to monitor and optimize their use.
+To cut down on the noise in open plan offices, companies are installing phone booths for calls and video chats.
+To simplify the scheduling of these spaces, you can use software like Robin, which makes it easy to monitor and optimize their use.